dglazier/chanser/rga_actions/README.md

 ### Vertex difference between electrons and hadrons cut: Robert

+A cut on the difference in vertex position between the electron and a hadron.
+The RG-A analysis note recommends a maximum difference of 20cm.
+This cut is instantiated in your 'Create_xxx.C' file with:

+  ParticleCutsManager pcmVertexDiff{"ElHadVertexDiff", 0};
+  pcmVertexDiff.AddParticleCut("pi-", new TwoParticleVertexCut	("Electron", 20));
+  FS->RegisterPostTopoAction(pcmVertexDiff);

 ### chi2PID from event builder cut: Robert

+The event builder assigns each charged hadron a Chi2Pid value.
+The RG-A analysis note suggests (for pions) a 3-sigma cut for negative sigma and a momentum-dependent sigma cut for positive sigma.
+A standard cut and a stricter cut are detailed in the analysis note.
+The standard cut is called with parameter '1' and the stricter with '2'.
+This cut is instantiated in your 'Create_xxx.C' file with:

+  ParticleCutsManager pcmChi2Pid{"HadronChi2Pid", 0};
+  pcmChi2Pid.AddParticleCut("pi-", new HadronChi2PID(1));
+  FS->RegisterPostTopoAction(pcmChi2Pid);

 ### Cut on the beta value from the calorimeter: Robert

+To reject uncorrelated photons from the beam bunch a cut is placed on the maximum beta value from the calorimeter.
+The following beam bunch is expected to arrive at beta = 1.2 so a cut is placed at a value of 0.1 above and below the beta value.
+This cut is instantiated in your 'Create_xxx.C' file with:

+  ParticleCutsManager pcmPhotonRef{"PhotonRef", 0};
+  pcmPhotonRef.AddParticleCut("gamma", new PhotonIDRefinementCut(0.1));
+  FS->RegisterPostTopoAction(pcmPhotonRef);